Molmshaug/rfs-tutorial/README.md

 VO~2max~

 This is my second change.
+Adding some other information.